ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## defaultRoles {#default-roles}

-Returns the names of the roles which are set as current when the user logins.
+Returns the names of the roles which are set as current when the current user logins.
 The command [SET DEFAULT ROLE](../../sql-reference/statements/set-role.md#set-default-role-statement) could be used to change the default roles.
-By default are all the roles which are granted to a user.
+By default the default roles are all the roles granted to the current user.

 **Syntax**